vertica/vertica-containers/UDx-container/README.md

 ## Stopping and removing the test Vertica server

-When you are done using the container, you can stop it:
+When you are done using the container, use `docker stop` to stop it:

 ```shell
 docker stop verticasdk
 ```
-and remove it:
+Use `docker rm` to remove it:

 ```shell
 docker rm verticasdk
 ```

-When you are done with the container, it is probably a good idea to also remove the Docker volume it mounts as a scratch database:
+When you are done with the container, it is recommended that you also remove the Docker volume it mounts as a scratch database:

 ```shell
 docker volume rm verticasdk-data